RyuuXS/Reforestation/README.md

-## Why do mathematicians hate the U.S.?
-Because it's indivisible.
+## What did the pirate say on his 80th birthday?
+Aye Matey!